Tweener/kmpshipdoc/docs/customization.md

 ./gradlew renameProject -PprojectName=MyApp -PpackageName=com.example.myapp -PdryRun
 ```

-Remove `-PdryRun` when you're ready to apply the changes.

----

-After running the task with the `dryRun` parameter, you should see the message `Task completed successfully!` in the terminal.
+Remove `-PdryRun` when you're ready to apply the changes and run the task again, you should see the message `Task completed successfully!` in the terminal.

 Go back to **Android Studio** and click on **"Sync Project with Gradle Files"** (the elephant icon) to ensure all changes are fully applied.

----
+## Customize your theme